DeeFrancois/tiktok-scraper-gui/README.md

 <sup> Latest Update: **v0.7** New Tabs for byHashtag/bySearch, Bookmarks Page, Allows importing cookies as a workaround for current api bugs </sup>

-**DISCLAIMER: The API that this was made for is no longer functional which means this project is mostly just here for showcasing at this point.
-It can still work if you manually feed it a list of tiktoks (with a very specific format) though.
-So if you're really that interested in using this just contact me and I can show you how to set it up**
+**DISCLAIMER: The API that this was made for is very unstable so this project is mostly just here for showcasing at this point.
+Depending on the day it might actually work, so if you're really that interested in using this just contact me and I can help set it up.
+Most days it won't work though so I haven't put much effort into making this "ready for the public" yet**

+<sup>Also, I haven't cleaned up the code yet so don't judge me okay.. </sup>

 ![demo](https://github.com/DeeFrancois/tiktok-scraper-gui/blob/main/DocumentationImages/demo.gif)